 The Comox Valley real estate market is now passed the lows of 2014 and it is gathering strength.
 Last year we recorded a record number of sales.
 Year to date sales are brisk and prices are either firming or increasing (depending on the hyper-local area).
 Over the past 12 months our team was involved in 5 competing offer situations compared to none the previous 4 years.
 More striking is that the average sale price of a single family home has risen from about $360K to $425K in the past 5 months and higher end home sales are rising along with prices.
-If you have been waiting to buy now may be the time.
+If you have been looking at luxurious full featured homes in Courtenay and waiting to buy now may be the time.

 So where are we headed?
 Our market is affected by a number of things to various degrees so let’s first consider the Canadian economy and Canada as a high tech industrial society in the trillion dollar class.
 Canada’s banks emerged from the 2008 financial crisis among the strongest in the world based on a number of things that included appropriate regulations in the country at the time.